asuzi/Data-and-Algorithms/README.md

 # Data-and-Algorithms <br>
 <br>
-Here are example codes of different data structures, implemented with different kinds of algorithms.
+Here are example codes of different data structures and algorithms :octocat: 🏴‍☠️